dmlc/xgboost/doc/contrib/ci.rst

 * ``containers/ci_container.yml``: Defines the mapping between Dockerfiles and containers.
   Also specifies the build arguments to be used with each container.
 * ``containers/docker_build.{py,sh}``: Wrapper scripts to build and test CI containers.
+* ``vm_images/``: Defines bootstrap scripts to build VM images for Amazon EC2.
+See :ref:`vm_images` to learn about how VM images relate to container images.

 See :ref:`build_run_docker_locally` to learn about the utility scripts for building and using containers.